 A tenant who is occupying a property for a few years may be, understandably, reluctant to agree to pay for a service charge for repairs that will take place long after it has left the property.

 A sinking fund is designed to address any major repair costs which the parties can reasonably envisage will need to be paid for within the term of the lease.
-This might be large expensive equipment, for example, air conditioning systems.
+This might be large expensive equipment, for example, air conditioning systems or lifts.
+A landlord should take accounting advice if it wishes to set up a sinking fund.
+There are various ways in which a sinking fund arrangement can be put in place, with potentially different tax consequences.

 What to do about a service charge dispute?

-Normally a lease will include a process for dealing with disputes, including disputes relating to service charges.
+Normally a lease will include a process for dealing with service charge disputes.
 A common approach is to involve external experts to be appointed by the parties in agreement.
 If no agreement can be reached as to the expert, then they defer to an appropriate body to appoint on their behalf (this might, for example, be RICS).